mas-bandwidth/netcode/README.md

 3. All packets are delivered over UDP
 4. Only authenticated clients can connect to dedicated servers

-This is the repository for the native code implementations of netcode.io in C, Rust and Golang.
+This repository holds the native code implementations of netcode.io in C, Rust and Golang.

 Other netcode.io repositories include: